Angle Icon

 What are traditional medical scribes?

-Medical scribes are trained humans who shadow healthcare providers — in-person or virtually — capturing the story of each patient encounter.
+Medical scribes (sometimes just called "scribes" or "human scribes" are trained humans who shadow healthcare providers — in-person or virtually — capturing the story of each patient encounter.
 They'll either write these notes by hand or plug them directly into your electronic health record.

 They organize info and update the medical record so the provider can stay focused in the session.